 Centrelink contacts for income management

 - Human Services

-- Department of Human Services (Centrelink) Income Management Contact Officers
+- Talk to your local Department of Human Services (Centrelink) Income Management Contact Officer

 - Income Management Line (for customers only) on 1800 132 594.